Japanese Art Styles: Traditional & Modern Japanese Art

 Japanese Floral Art

 Flowers and floral arrangements are integral to Japanese culture.
 Among the most popular flowers are peonies, lotus flowers, chrysanthemums, orchids, peach flowers, and, of course, cherry blossoms.
-Beyond being beautiful, each of them has been associated with a particular symbolic meaning, a practice known as hanakotoba or “the language of flowers”.
+Beyond being beautiful, each has its own symbolic meaning, a practice known as hanakotoba or “the language of flowers”.
+These floral motifs have long inspired Japanese art and design, appearing in everything from traditional prints to contemporary illustrations.

 Kiku Flowers Poster by MGL Licensing